07 Mar The Danger of Ladders

-Everyone knows that walking underneath a ladder is bad luck.
+Everyone knows that walking underneath ladders is bad luck.
 Though this is a superstition, it’s likely that you still avoid walking under one.
 We spend time avoiding this fake danger but have you ever thought about the real danger they propose?

 Ladders are required for a wide range of industries.
 From HVAC technicians to electricians most trades need to bring one with them to their job sites.
 The most common are ones that are too long to fit inside your truck or van.